Birds

 Size and Look

-The Carolina Wrens generally have bright colours, and the birds are even tinier than the sparrows.
+The Carolina Wrens generally have bright colors, and the birds are even tinier than the sparrows.
 The sweet melodies of Carolina Wren can be heard from every nook and corner of the tree.

 These chunky Wrens come with a small round body and a large head, and a little neck.
 They come with bright reddish-brown feathers on top and warm orange feathers on their underparts.

-Their size and colour no doubt present them as tiny and cute creatures.
+Their size and color no doubt present them as tiny and cute creatures.
 These beautiful birds are also a visual treat for everyone’s life.

 Communication

 The Carolina Wren make clear sounds, and their sound is audible from every part of the dense forest.
-The Carolina Wrens generally sings in pairs.
+The Carolina Wrens generally sing in pairs.

 While the male Wrens offer sweet melodies, the female one adds their chattering note.
 They sing to defend territories, keeping other birds away from their nest.